NotStark/PostPal/README.md

 # Features
 - Upload Any type of file
-- Get Anylitics: view , timestamp , createDate etc
+- Get Anylitics: views , timestamp , createDate etc

 ## Built With